 2 February 2021

-Almost a year after the start of the pandemic the UK are seeing the roll out of a nationwide vaccination program to vaccinate individuals against Covid-19.
+Over a year after the start of the pandemic, the UK are continuing with the roll out of the nationwide program to vaccinate individuals against Covid-19.
 The government have been explicit in their messaging that mandatory vaccination is not expected at a national level – public health legislation expressly prohibits it.
 Yet, in spite of the government’s position, we have seen at least one employer publicly commit to a “no jab, no job” policy in recent weeks.

 The idea of mandatory vaccinations had set alarm bells ringing for many, including employment lawyers – mandatory vaccination is certainly an employment law minefield for a host of reasons.